-Apple pushing iOS 6.1 beta 3 to registered developersAlex Wagner - Deputy Managing Editor, News Desk
+Apple pushing iOS 6.1 beta 3 to registered developersAlex Wagner - Editorial Director of News and Content

 Heads up, registered iOS developers, because Apple this afternoon has released a new beta version of iOS 6.1.
 This latest update is the third beta version of iOS 6.1, coming just a few weeks after Apple pushed out iOS 6.1 beta 2 to registered devs.
 As noted by 9to5Mac, the update is available for download over the air using the Software Update feature in the General portion of an iOS device's Settings app.
 The iDevices that are compatible with iOS 6.1 beta 3 include the iPad 4, iPad mini, iPad 3, iPad 2, iPhone 5, iPhone 4S, iPhone 4, iPhone 3GS, and the fourth and fifth generation iPod touch models.